samuel-hunter/posix-shm/README.md

 ### [Function] **shm-open** *name &key (direction :input) if-exists if-does-not-exist permissions* => *fd*

 Creates and opens a new, or opens an existing, POSIX shared memory object.
-It can then be used by unrelated processes to **mmap** the same region of shared memory.
+It can then be used by separate processes to **mmap** the same region of shared memory.

 *name* -- a string designator.